Alabama vs San Diego State Players to Watch - Sweet 16

 San Diego State's Last Game

-San Diego State was victorious in its most recent game against Furman, 75-52, on Saturday.
-Micah Parrish starred with 16 points, and also had six boards and zero assists.
+San Diego State was victorious in its previous game versus Furman, 75-52, on Saturday.
+Micah Parrish was its leading scorer with 16 points.

 |Name